 3. More cash to burn

-You may even save money where you don’t expect to, for example if you change your gym to a less central location you could save money as well as it not being as busy!
+You may even save money where you don’t expect to; For example if you change your gym to a less central location you could save money on your membership.

 4. Less sick leave